ianwolf99/maavi/README.md

 # Features
 - Maavi is a new concept to all kinds of scan for fuzzing to vulnerabilities searching to fine tuning your payloads

+# Payloads
+- Maavi helps in:
+- XSS
+- Csrf
+- Ssrf
+- SSI
+- OWASP top 10
+- PHP Injections
+- Bufferoverflows
+- Redirects
-- Maavi useful for XSS, Csrf, Ssrf, SSI, OWASP top 10, PHP Injections, Bufferoverflows, Redirects, Open Redirects
+- Open Redirects
+- Add anything
+- more....

+# Fine Tune
+- See what payload worked and what don't filter on the fly and fine tune then simply inject

 # Run
 ./maavi.sh